botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 }
 ```

-Then you can build your module using `yarn build`
+Then you can build your module using `yarn build`.

 ## Local Development Tips

 In order to have code changes automatically recompiled, you need to first run `yarn cmd dev:modules` (run `yarn cmd default` to get full documentation for other useful commands).
-Restart server to apply backend changes - refresh your browser for UI changes.
+Restart server to apply backend changes and refresh your browser for UI changes.

-Then, you can `cd modules/your-module`, and start a `yarn watch` process in another terminal.
-This will process will recompile your module's code on the fly.
+Then, you can type `cd modules/your-module` and start a `yarn watch` process in another terminal.
+This will process will recompile your module's code.

 To regenerate the `config.schema.json` file for your module, you need to run `yarn build` from the module directory.